You are currently browsing the monthly archive for March 2011.

 We were all going through a rough time, so she wished us well, she said, “individually and collectively”.

-The last time I’d heard those words said like that was in 1978, in Klamath Falls, Oregon, and I realized I had another story to write.
+The last time I’d heard those words said like that was in 1978, at Kingsley Field in Klamath Falls, Oregon, and I realized I had another story to write.

 Back then I was in Civil Air Patrol, and our squadron, based at McChord Air Force Base, had one of the best military style drill teams around.
 We had a group of young men and a few young ladies who could march beside each other, between each other, we could literally march rings around each other.
 You name it, we could do it, and we looked sharp.
 Each state was organized as a “Wing” – and several of these “Wings” made up a Region (several states)